zach-adams/Headerbar/README.md

 [Install extension to apply custom styles](https://addons.mozilla.org/firefox/addon/stylish/)

+GNOME 3.16+ does not use Metacity, so you can now go to [Step 5](https://github.com/chpii/Headerbar#step-5)

 If you want decoration theme that works with GNOME 3.12 or less, just replace `3.14` in commands below with `3.12` or use alternate methods

  * Restart Firefox